-When you use a PPO Provider for services or treatment other than routine preventive services, you will receive enhanced benefits.
-When you DO NOT use a PPO Provider for services covered under the PPO program, covered services are paid at 80% of the PPO fee schedule under Major Medical subject to the deductible.
+When you use a preferred provider organization (PPO) provider for services or treatment other than routine preventive services, you will receive enhanced benefits.
+When you DO NOT use a PPO provider for services covered under the PPO program, covered services are paid at 80% of the PPO fee schedule under Major Medical subject to the deductible.

-To maximize your benefits, seek medical services from a Preferred Provider who participates in the BlueCard Preferred Provider Organization (PPO) Program.
-Please call 1.800.810.BLUE (2583) or access the Blue Cross website at AlabamaBlue.com to find out if your provider is a PPO member.
+To maximize your benefits, seek medical services from a preferred provider who participates in the BlueCard Preferred Provider Organization (PPO) Program.
+Please call 1-800-810-BLUE (2583) or access the Blue Cross website at AlabamaBlue.com to find out if your provider is a PPO member.